Precision in Millimeters: Why the Details You Never See Define a Luxury Home

-Most people think luxury is about expensive materials.
-They think if you buy the Calacatta Gold marble, the renovation is high-end.
-They are wrong.
-Luxury is alignment.
-A perfectly cut stone slab that meets a wall with a seamless joint is luxury.
-A cabinet door that closes with a soft, confident thump and sits perfectly flush is luxury.
+Most people assume luxury is a function of expensive materials, that buying the Calacatta Gold marble is what makes a renovation high-end.
+That gets it only half right.
+The real luxury is alignment.
+A perfectly cut stone slab meeting a wall in a seamless joint is luxury.
+A cabinet door that shuts with a soft, confident weight and sits perfectly flush is luxury.

-General Construction ± 1/4 inch Standard functional fit; visible gaps possible.
+General construction About 1/4 inch Standard functional fit – visible gaps are an accepted outcome

 Extreme close-up of a seamless transition between a polished marble slab and a hardwood floor